 We are raising funds to promote the supply of clean drinking water.
 Kiriwina Island is flat, with no rivers and no naturally-occurring fresh drinking water.

-Rates of pregnancy have exploded on Kiriwina during COVID, donations have been declining and the Kiriwinan people are in urgent need of more birthing kits, delivery equipment and contraception aids.
+Rates of pregnancy have exploded on Kiriwina have increased dramatically, by over 300 % in the last reporting quarter of 2024 and the Kiriwinan people are in urgent need of more birthing kits, delivery equipment and contraception aids.

 Our CFK In-Country Manager, Toks Bwaina- A BIG THANKS to DONORS - (Video below)